Best approximation of functions by log-polynomials: Homogeneous polynomials

 \begin{rmk} It is worth mentioning here the connection of homogeneous positive multivariate polynomials with Hilbert's seventeenth problem, one of the 23 Hilbert problems set out in a celebrated list compiled in 1900 by David Hilbert.
 It concerns the expression of positive definite rational functions as sums of quotients of squares.

 In 1888, Hilbert himself \cite{Hi} showed that every non-negative homogeneous polynomial in $n$ variables and degree $d$ can be represented as sum of squares of other polynomials if and only if either (1) $ n = 2$, (2) $d = 2$ or (3) $n = 3$ and $d = 4$.
-This result, however, can not be used in the previous lemma, in the study of the structure of polynomials, since that canonical way of writing does not permit us to find a suitable change of variables. \end{rmk}
+This result, however, cannot be used in the previous lemma, in the study of the structure of polynomials, since that canonical way of writing homogeneous polynomials is not specific enough to suggest a suitable change of variables, as it was done in (2) or (3) in Lemma \ref{F_d}. \end{rmk}

 The following result, of independent interest, will be needed for the study of the convergence of coefficients of polynomials.